ProjectSherpa/sherpa-steps/README.md

 05-Horizontal Scaling           | docker, pound, nginx to explain horizontal scaling  | Learn about horizontal scaling  through docker containers
 06-Isolation Of Services         | cAdvisor, golang     | Isolating services from codebase   |

-### Level 2 Lessons - Horizontal Scaling deep dive
-Coming Soon..

 ### Tech

 The following tools are used to teach scalibility.

 * [React] - A javascript library for building user interfaces
 * [Avalanche] - A load and performance testing tool by [@scalibilitysherpa]
 * [Javascript] - the programming language of HTML and the Web
 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework
 * [golang] - an open source programming language that makes it easy to build simple, reliable, and efficient software.
 * [Docker] - an open platform for developers and sysadmins to build, ship, and run distributed applications
 * [nginx] - high performance load balancer